Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 #### Validating and integrating candidates

 After discovery, `auto_include_modules` executes the candidate set with `SelfTestService`.
+Modules whose simulated ROI increase is below `MIN_INTEGRATION_ROI` are skipped.
 When validation succeeds the modules and any helpers found during recursion are merged into `sandbox_data/module_map.json` and patched into existing workflows so future cycles exercise the new code.

 #### Monitoring orphan module metrics